Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Calculate-Level-Of-Detail-Texture-2D-Node.md

 - **Clamped**: The node clamps the returned mip level to the actual mips present on the texture.
 The node uses the [CalculateLevelOfDetail](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-to-calculate-lod) HLSL intrinsic function.

-- **Unclamped**: The node returns the ideal mip level, based on an idealized texture and number of mips.
+- **Unclamped**: The node returns the ideal mip level, based on an idealized texture with all its mips present.
 The node uses the [CalculateLevelOfDetailUnclamped](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-to-calculate-lod-unclamped) HLSL intrinsic function.

 > [!NOTE]
 > On platforms where these HLSL functions don't exist, Shader Graph determines an appropriate approximation to use, instead.